vojtechruz/vojtechruzicka-blog/src/posts/bit-manipulation-java-bitwise-bit-shift-operations/index.md

 ## Conclusion

 Bit manipulation can be very handy in some cases and is really efficient.
 Increased performance, however, comes at its cost.
 The readability suffers a lot at it can be really puzzling for somebody who is not familiar with the bit manipulation concept.
 If the scenario you are using is not performance-critical, you may want to consider, whether the tradeoff of performance for readability is really worth it and maybe rewrite your solution in a more readable way.
-Don\'t use bit manipulation everywhere possible just because you learned a cool new concept.
+Don't use bit manipulation everywhere possible just because you learned a cool new concept.